 Please note the above dates and times are the anticipated class sessions for this course.
-However, all dates are subject to change as circumstances might dictate (e.g. illness, family emergency).
-If the instructor is ill a substitute will be assigned when possible.
+However, should circumstances requires a change in schedule (e.g. illness, family emergency), the instructor will provide a substitute, a prerecorded class, or an alternative assignment.

 Please review the Scholé Academy Academic calendar for important dates.
-Remember September 17th is the last day to add/drop fall semester/yearlong courses unless provisional enrollment is granted during the enrollment process.
+Remember September 16th is the last day to add/drop fall semester/yearlong courses unless provisional enrollment is granted during the enrollment process.